 Although lambasted for his ambitious plans and “doughnut-shaped” design, Steve Jobs wanted to create a masterpiece that looked as good as it functioned, just like his products.
 During a 2011 presentation to the Cupertino City Council, Jobs stated, “This is not the cheapest way to build something... there is not a straight piece of glass in this building.”
 He continued, “We have a shot... at building the best office building in the world.
 I really do think that architecture students will come here to see it.”

 More after the break...

 The spaceship-like headquarters, as Jobs would describe, is intended to accommodate more than 12,000 employees.
-It will be one of six visible structures planned for the 176 acre parcel - including the headquarters, a lobby to a 1000-seat underground auditorium, a four-story parking garage near Interstate 280, a corporate fitness center, a research facility and central plant - all of which will be accessed by a network of underground roads and parking lots, hidden by 6,000 trees.
+It will be one of six visible structures planed for the 176 acre parcel - which includes the headquarters, a lobby to a 1000-seat underground auditorium, a four-story parking garage near Interstate 280, a corporate fitness center, a research facility and central plant - all of which will be accessed by a network of underground roads and parking lots, hidden by 6,000 trees.

 Despite the cost, Bloomberg states, “There’s no indication that Apple is getting cold feet.”
 Site excavation is planned to commence in June.